-All local authorities have a statutory duty to ensure that all ‘eligible’ and ‘relevant’ (but not ‘qualifying’) care leavers are placed in suitable accommodation when leaving care.
-In addition, older care leavers may be classed as being in ‘priority need’ under homelessness legislation, meaning that the local authority has a duty to provide them with housing or support.
+All councils have a statutory duty to ensure that all ‘eligible’ and ‘relevant’ (but not ‘qualifying’) care leavers are placed in suitable housing when leaving care.
+In addition, older care leavers may be classed as being in ‘priority need’ under homelessness legislation, meaning that the council has a duty to provide them with housing or support.

-Although all eligible, relevant and former relevant children must be provided with a pathway plan by the local authority.
-The local authority must publish up-to-date information about the services they offer for care leavers and other services which may help care leavers prepare for independent living and adulthood.
+Although all eligible, relevant and former relevant children must be provided with a pathway plan by the council The council must publish up-to-date information about the services they offer for care leavers and other services which may help care leavers prepare for independent living and adulthood.
 This is known as the ‘local offer’.